semaphoreci/docs/docs/examples/clojure-luminus-ci-cd.md

 but leaves the files set up so developers can quickly pick up and continue with the chosen deployment target.

-Luminus automatically generates some deployment files for your
+Luminus automatically generates certain deployment files for your
 convenience:

   - Dockerfile: for building [Docker](https://www.docker.com/) images.